alhewitt/alhewitt.github.io/_posts/2022-08-28-machine-learning.md

 At this point I became aware of Kaggle, which hosts machine learning competitions and courses.
 On top of this, you can run code directly on their website which means I can change device without issues.

 ### [COURSE: Intro to Machine Learning](https://www.kaggle.com/learn/intro-to-machine-learning)
 I began by following the first course, Intro to Machine Learning.
 This tutorial walks you through using decision trees to model the price of a house based off various factors.
 It covers overfitting and how the maximum number of leaf nodes affects things, then introduces random forest as a method of reducing MAE (mean absolute error).
 In the end, my results are submitted to the competition where they recieved a score of 21217.91640 (MAE).
 The notebook which was submitted can be found [here](https://github.com/alhewitt/alhewitt.github.io/blob/main/Kaggle/Intro_to_Machine_Learning.ipynb).
-To see the certificate of completion, [click here]()

 ### [COMPETITION: Titanic](https://www.kaggle.com/competitions/titanic/overview)
 {% capture fig_img %}